project-everest/vale/README.md

 For the most recent work on Vale, please look [here](https://github.com/project-everest/vale) for the Vale tool, and [here](https://github.com/project-everest/hacl-star/tree/fstar-master/vale/) for the Vale cryptographic libraries.

-# Running the code
-TODO: Information about docker image

 # Organization

 [proof.txt](proof.txt) contains a formalization of the interoperation between Low\* and Vale code,